tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 Large language models require two distinct phases for inference due to the fundamental nature of transformer attention and autoregressive generation: prefill and decode.

-On tenstorrent harware, the prefill phase is done sequentially for each user, but parallel for the prompt tokens of each user.
+In our LLM implementations, the prefill phase is done sequentially for each user, but parallel for the prompt tokens of each user.
 During prefill, the model computes attention scores for all prompt tokens against each other and populates the key-value (KV) cache which will speed up the computation of the decode phase.
 At the end of the prefill phase, the first token for the following autoregressive generation will also be computed.

 The decode phase is parallel-computed for all users, but sequential for each token within a batch of users.
 Each new token can only be generated after the previous one, as the model must maintain causality in attention computations.